 Use the Adaptive Computing tpackage system to create self-extracting tarballs which can be distributed and installed on compute nodes.
 The tpackages are customizable.
-See the INSTALL file for additional options and features.
+See the INSTALL file for additional

 To create tpackages

 1. Configure and make as normal, and then run make packages.